Breaking the Sample Size Barrier in Model-Based Reinforcement Learning with a Generative Model: Introduction

-Broadly speaking, there are two common algorithmic approaches: a model-based approach and a model-free one.
-In the model-based approach, one first learns to describe the unknown model using the data samples in hand, and then leverages the fitted model to perform planning --- a task that can be accomplished by resorting to Bellman's principle of optimality \citep{bellman1952theory,puterman2014markov}.
-An advantage of model-based algorithms is their flexibility: the learned model can be adapted to perform new ad-hoc tasks without revisiting the data samples.
-In comparison, the model-free approach attempts to compute the optimal policy (and the optimal value function) without learning the model explicitly, which lends itself to scenarios when a realistic model is difficult to construct or changes on the fly.
-Characterizing the sample complexities for both approaches has been the focal point of a large body of recent work, e.g.~\cite{azar2013minimax,kearns1999finite, wang2017randomized,sidford2018near,sidford2018variance,tu2018gap,jin2018q,agarwal2019optimality,wainwright2019stochastic,wainwright2019variance}.
+Broadly speaking, there are at least two common algorithmic approaches: a model-based approach and a model-free one.
+The model-based approach decouples model estimation and policy learning tasks; more specifically, one first estimates the unknown model using the data samples in hand, and then leverages the fitted model to perform planning --- a task that can be accomplished by resorting to Bellman's principle of optimality \citep{bellman1952theory}.
+A notable advantage of model-based algorithms is their flexibility: the learned model can be adapted to perform new ad-hoc tasks without revisiting the data samples.
+In comparison, the model-free approach attempts to compute the optimal policy (and the optimal value function) without learning the model explicitly, which lends itself well to scenarios when a model is difficult to estimate or changes on the fly.
+Characterizing the sample efficiency of both approaches has been the focal point of a large body of recent works, e.g.~\citet{azar2013minimax,kearns1999finite, sidford2018near,sidford2018variance,li2021q,tu2018gap,jin2018q,agarwal2019optimality,wainwright2019stochastic,wainwright2019variance}.

-In this paper, we pursue a comprehensive understanding of model-based RL, assuming access to a generative model --- that is, a simulator that produces samples based on the transition kernel of the MDP for each state-action pair \citep{kearns1999finite,kakade2003sample}.
-To allow for more precise discussions, we focus our attention on an infinite-horizon discounted MDP with state space $\cS$, action space $\cA$ and discount factor $0<\gamma<1$.
+In this paper, we pursue a comprehensive understanding of model-based RL, given access to a generative model --- that is, a simulator that produces samples based on the transition kernel of the true MDP for each state-action pair \citep{kearns1999finite,kakade2003sample}.
+To allow for more precise discussions, we first look at an infinite-horizon discounted MDP with state space $\cS$, action space $\cA$ and discount factor $0<\gamma<1$, and pay particular attention to the scenarios where the sizes of the state/action spaces and the effective horizon $\frac{1}{1-\gamma}$ are all quite large.
 We obtain $N$ samples per state-action pair by querying the generative model.
 For an {\em arbitrary} target accuracy level $\varepsilon>0$, a desired model-based planning algorithm should return an $\varepsilon$-optimal policy with a minimal number of calls to the generative model.
-Particular emphasis is placed on the sub-linear sampling scenario, in which the total sample size is smaller than the total number $|\cS|^2|\cA|$ of model parameters (so that it might be infeasible to estimate the model accurately).
+Particular emphasis is placed on the sub-linear sampling scenario, in which the total sample size is smaller than the total number $|\cS|^2|\cA|$ of model parameters (so that it is in general infeasible to estimate the model accurately).